 Recycled Water Research Program

 The State Water Board may dedicate up to three percent of the Bond funding allocated to recycled water, as well as three percent of repayments from Bond-funded water recycling construction loans, to recycled water research and development as set forth in Water Code section 79144.
-The availability of Proposition 1 funding has provided the State Water Board with the opportunity to continue to facilitate recycled water research to advance the use of recycled water in California.
+The availability of Proposition 1, 13, and 68 funding has provided the State Water Board with the opportunity to continue to facilitate recycled water research to advance the use of recycled water in California.
 The State Water Board authorized the Deputy Director of the Division of Financial Assistance to enter into agreements for recycled water research for the use of these funds in Resolution 2017-0034.

 Title: National Alliance for Water Innovation Water Recycling Research